ziatdinovmax/GP/README.md

 # GP
 Gaussian processes (GP) for microscopic data and measurements.
-To use it, first run
+To use it, first run:

 ```
 git clone https://github.com/ziatdinovmax/GP.git